-• for the period commencing 1st October 2019 the FCC for an Entry Point or an Exit Point will be equal to the 'Baseline capacity' specified within National Grid's Licence (Special Condition 5F Table 4B for Entry Points, and Special Condition 5G Table 8 for Exit Points) for the relevant Entry Point or Exit Point.
+Ffor the period commencing 1st October 2019 until 30th September 202[1] (inclusive) the FCC for an Entry Point or an Exit Point will be equal to the 'the Obligated ValuesBaseline capacity' which are specified within the National Grid's Licence (as specified in Special Condition 5F Table 4B for for the period commencing 1st October 202[1] onwards, the FCC for an Entry Point or an Exit Point will be equal to a forecast value determined by National Grid at its sole discretion taking account of capacity booking trends observed at respective Entry Points and Exit Points from 1st October 2019.

+Entry Points, and Special Condition 5G Table 8 for Exit Points) against for the relevant Entry Point and or Exit Points (one value for each Entry and Exit point).